-1. Are there any Indiana restrictions on the purchase and use of "older formulation" dicamba products (NOT Engenia, Fexapan, Xtendimax, or Tavium)?
+4. Will these federal label changes for 2023 for the three OTT dicamba soybean products impact the Indiana state restrictions for the purchase and use of "older formulation" dicamba products (NOT Engenia, Tavium, or Xtendimax)?

-Yes, all agricultural herbicides containing at least 6.5% dicamba were classified as State Restricted Use Pesticides (RUPs) in Indiana, effective 2018.
+No, as established in 2018, all agricultural herbicides containing at least 6.5% dicamba have been classified as State Restricted Use Pesticides (RUPs) in Indiana.
 These older dicamba products must be sold, distributed, tracked, applied, and recorded the same as every other RUP in Indiana.
 These older formulations are NOT labeled for over-the-top post emergence use on soybeans.